uoregon-libraries/rais-image-server/README.md

 Ubuntu Server 12.10 from quick start).

 *Note* that this was for an older version of the tile server and openjpeg.
-The scripts should be based on the latest information in this README.
+The scripts may need updates based on the latest information in this README.

 Using with chronam
 -----